graphql-nexus/nexus-plugin-prisma/README.md

 ```

 <br>
-Below, each operation publisher is documented using this format:
+<p>In the following operation kind documentation, each entry uses this format:</p>

 ```
 > Overview